gyuminleehk/Final-Year-Project-Sign_to_Text_translation/README.md

-#  EyEar – Sign-to-Text Translation with Transformer-based Edge AI
+#  EyEar – ASL Sign-to-Text Translation with Transformer-based Edge AI

 This repository presents the **Sign Language to Text** recognition module of **EyEar**, a real-time bidirectional wearable translator designed for the Deaf and Mute communities.
 Developed as part of my Final Year Project at HKUST.